garrett-sutton/garrett-sutton.github.io/_drafts/bogus.md

 [Link to Bogus Basin Trail Map]

 Bogus Basin felt like an atypical mountain given how it is set up.
-It's difficult to understand other than by saying that a 2d map isn't great at portraying the layers/ridgelines.
+It's difficult to understand other than by saying that a 2D map isn't great at portraying the layers/ridgelines.
 It's aptly named a basin.
-But there is also a backside area off of the basin that took some looking at the maps to really understand and navigate.
+But there is also a backside area off of the basin that took some looking at the maps to fully understand and navigate.
 If you're looking at a map, I am calling the backside the areas with the Pine Creek Express and Superior Express lifts.